MagnusCole/aqxion-site/docs/03-Content/copy_blocks.md

-# AQXION™ – Approved Copy Blocks (English)
+# AQXION™ · Content Blocks (English-first)

----

-## Header
-**AQXION™**
-Advisory Holding • LATAM Acquisition

----

-## Hero
+## HERO
-**We turn impossible successions into perpetual assets.**
+We turn untransferred legacies into perpetual assets.
-Holding platform.
+Private holding.
 No dilution.
 No improvisation.

----

-## Manifesto (90 words)
+## MANIFESTO (90 words)
-Peru is quietly losing its most valuable companies.
-Profitable family businesses vanish when owners retire without a successor.
-Funds ignore them, startups do not speak their language, governments look away.
-AQXION was built to reverse that destruction.
-We acquire, accelerate and consolidate overlooked assets—beginning with the funeral industry—through discipline, structure and respect.
-If legacy matters to you, this is your moment.

----

-## AQXION LOOP™ tagline
+Every year, Latin America loses thousands of profitable family businesses.
+AQXION exists to acquire them — preserving their legacy, unlocking cash flow, and consolidating them into a disciplined holding.
+We start where venture funds don’t dare and startups can’t reach.
+First target: funeral services — profitable, fragmented, and ignored.
+We are not founders.
+We are operators.
+If you’re ready to retire with dignity, invest in real flow, or contribute strategic expertise — the door is open.

+## LOOP TEXT
+Acquire → succession-free owners, seller financing
-Acquire → Accelerate → Consolidate
+Accelerate → cash flow, margins, digital layer

----

-## What we do (bullet)
-* Identify owner‑operated companies without succession.
-* Negotiate respectful, flexible exits.
-* Inject minimal technology and operational rigour.
-* Integrate into a single, audited holding.

----
+Consolidate → AQXION Holding, synergy + reporting

+## FILTER BLOCK
+**Owners** — confidential deal within 60-90 days
+**Investors** — minimum ticket $250K, early access
+**Advisors** — senior profiles, M&A/sector expertise

-## Calls to Action
+## CTA
-### Owners
-Considering retirement? — Request a private, no‑obligation call (60‑90 days closing).

-### Investors
-Minimum ticket USD 250 k. — Request portfolio access.

-### Advisors
-10+ years in M&A or sector experience? — Join the advisory board.

----
+Request private call → mailto:deal@aqxion.com?subject=AQXION%20Inquiry&body=Name%3A%0ARole%3A%20(Owner%2FInvestor%2FAdvisor)%0AMotive%3A

-## Footer Manifesto
+## FOOTER
-Succession chaos will not be solved by speeches.
+Succession chaos won’t be fixed by ideas.
 It will be solved by disciplined acquisition.
-AQXION has begun; decide from where you witness it.
+AQXION has already begun.
+You choose where to stand.

----

-## Contact Block
+## CONTACT
-Luis Noriega — Founder & CEO
+Luis Noriega — Founder & Executive Director
-deal@aqxion.com   |   +51 914 743 214
+luis@aqxion.com | +51 914 743 214